 The fractional scoring setting typically only applies to the yardage scoring categories.
 These are rushing, receiving, passing and return yards.
 This setting is called Fractional Points in Yahoo’s fantasy football games.
 Setting it to “Yes” enables fractional scoring and “No” disables it.
 Check your fantasy website provider’s rules to determine how to set it for your league.

-Your provider may also allow you to specify fractional point values for other categories.
-These aren’t affected by the fractional points setting and include completions, receptions or tackles for loss.
+Your provider may also allow you to specify fractional point values for other categories including completions, receptions or tackles for loss.
+The fractional points setting doesn’t affect these categories.
 An example of that would be awarding .5 points per reception.